ansible/ansible-ui/cypress/CYPRESS.md

 ### E2E Getting started

 1. Setup Environment Variables

-   The E2E tests need a live API to test against.
+   <br>The E2E tests need a live API to test against.
 The following environment variables can be used to setup the E2E test server.

+   ##### AWX

    | Environment Variable   | Description                                                                         |
    | ---------------------- | ----------------------------------------------------------------------------------- |